BPV_VEF1 Public Finance 1

 Teaching methods

 The course takes the form of both lectures and seminars.
 There are explained basic thesis of public finance topics within lectures, which are further discussed during seminars.
 Presentation of students' homework is a part of each seminar.
 Students focus on the particular issue, which they classify, evaluate and demonstrate possible solutions with usage of a practical example.
-Contact the subject guarantor in case you plan to study abroad (Erasmus+).
-In this case, the following options are offered: (1) enroll and complete a similar course at a foreign university or (2) complete the course at MU within the combined form of study or (3) enroll the course a year later.
-The details are covered by the interactive outline.
+In the case of a study stay abroad (Erasmus+), the following options are available (in this order): (1) Take a similar course at the host university, (2) Complete the MUNI course during the study stay, (3) Enroll in the course a year later.
+If you choose option (1), please contact the course guarantor before the semester begins and send her/him the syllabus of the course offered by the host university for approval of subsequent recognition.
+The guarantor will evaluate the course content, credit allocation, teaching methods, and assessment methods and criteria.
+If you choose option (2), please contact the course guarantor before the semester begins to agree on the topic of your seminar paper.
+After returning, you will complete a multiple-choice test and proceed to an oral exam.
+Details about the teaching methods can be found in the course interactive syllabi.

 Assessment methods